veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

 <p>
     In above example the CSR was created on the client, to make it clear that the certificate + key should only be known by the client.
-    However, it is perfectly possible to run all these commands on the server and send the .pem file to the client who will be using the certificate.
+    However, it is perfectly possible to run all these commands on the server and send the pem file to the client who will be using the certificate.
-    This means that it is perfectly possible to automate the creation of the client certificates.
+    This means that the creation of the client certificate can be automated.
-    It is even possible to create your own user interface to make the keys manageable per user of your application.
+    You could create your own user interface to make the keys manageable per user of the application.
     This can for example be done with the built-in <a href="http://php.net/manual/en/book.openssl.php" target="_blank">openssl</a> extension of PHP.
+    When the certification file is generated on the server, you should transfer this certificate in a trusted way.
+    For example a download over HTTPS in the back-end of your application.
 </p>